-- 5.1 Candidates for offices may not be on academic or formation probation. - 5.2 A candidate for the office of President of the Student Body must be a member of the following year's Pre-Novitiate or Romans formation group, as defined in 702.1.2 at the time of election and have a cumulative GPA of at least 2.00.
+- 5.1 Candidates for offices may not be on academic or formation probation. - 5.2 A candidate for the office of President of the Student Body must be a junior or senior at the time of election and have a cumulative GPA of at least 2.00.

-- 5.3 Candidates for the offices of Vice-President, Secretary and Treasurer must be members of the following year's Pre-Novitiate, Romans, or Ephesians formation groups, as defined in 702.1.2, at the time of election and have a cumulative GPA of at least 2.00. - 5.4 Candidates must post a declaration of candidacy on the student bulletin board, or any other suitable place designated by the Election Committee, at least one week before the election. - 5.5 During the week before the election, the Election Committee will schedule a meeting of the Student Body.
+- 5.3 Candidates for the offices of Vice-President, Secretary and Treasurer must be a sophomore, junior, or senior at the time of election and have a cumulative GPA of at least 2.00. - 5.4 Candidates must post a declaration of candidacy on the student bulletin board, or any other suitable place designated by the Election Committee, at least one week before the election. - 5.5 During the week before the election, the Election Committee will schedule a meeting of the Student Body.
 During this meeting each has 5 minutes to deliver a campaign speech.
 Non-Student Body members are invited to the meeting only as observers. - 6.
-Voting Procedures in the Election of Officers - 6.1 All members of the Student Body may vote. - 6.2 Voting will be held through secret ballot. - 6.3 Voters may only vote for declared candidates, and may only vote for one candidate for each position. - 6.4 A candidate needs a two-thirds majority on the first ballot.
-If, after the first ballot, a two-thirds majority is not obtained, a second ballot, also requiring a two-thirds majority, will be held on the next day. - 6.5 If a two-thirds majority is not obtained, after the second ballot, the Election Committee will designate a time for a third ballots which requires a simple majority (half plus one). - 6.6 If, due to extraordinary circumstances, a student is unable to be present for the election, he/she may be allowed by the Election Committee to enter an absentee ballot.
-This ballot must be given to the Election Committee in a sealed envelope and shall not be opened until the votes are tabulated. - 6.7 An absentee ballot can only be used for one (round of voting).
-If successive ballots are to be held, the student either has to be present or request another absentee ballot.
+Voting Procedures in the Election of Officers - 6.1 Every member of the Student body has the right to vote. - 6.2 Voting will be conducted using secret (written) ballots, ensuring confidentiality. - 6.3 Voters are allowed to vote for only one declared candidate for each position. - 6.4 For the first ballot, if any candidate achieves a simple majority (more than 50% of the total number of votes cast), that candidate wins automatically.
+However, if no candidate achieves a simple majority, the Election Committee will designate a time for a second ballot. - 6.5 On the second ballot, only the top two candidates with the most votes will proceed for each position.
+A simple majority more than 50% of the total number of votes cast), will determine the winner among the remaining candidates. - 6.6 In the event of any tie between two candidates, the winner will be determined by flipping a coin.
+This coin flip will take place in the presence of the Dean of Students, the Assistant Dean of Students, and a member of the Election Committee. - 6.7 In exceptional circumstances, if a student cannot be present for the election, they may request an absentee ballot from the Election Committee.
+The absentee ballot must be submitted in a sealed envelope to the Election Committee and will only be opened when the votes are counted. - 6.8 An absentee ballot can only be used for one round of voting.
+If subsequent ballots are conducted, the student must either be physically present or request another absentee ballot.